-Vienna has a perfect public transport system, which includes train, S-bahn, metros, trams and busses.
+Vienna has a perfect public transport system, which includes train, S-Bahn, metros, trams and buses.
 The underground is very efficient and will take you to within a few minutes walk of anywhere you are likely to want to visit.
-The subway alone has the second highest passenger numbers in the world, and that is not accounting for the 27 tram lines, dozens of train lines or numerous busses.
+The subway alone has the second highest passenger numbers in the world, and that is not accounting for the 27 tram lines, dozens of train lines or numerous buses.

 Note: Google Maps (April 2017) does still NOT work with all of the public transport, including the main underground.
 You can see the stations on the map, but it will not connect your journey for you.